timohuennebeck/2mrw-demo/README.md

 CurrentlY, the project sends out a PreOrderConfirmationEmail once the user signs up!!

-In order to send an order confirmation email upon signing up, You'll need to navigate to the `api/webhooks/stripe/route.ts` file and comment out the `sendPreOrderEmail` axios call and comment in the `sendOrderConfirmationEmail` call.
+In order to send an order confirmation email upon signing up, You'll need to navigate to the `api/webhooks/stripe/route.ts` file and comment out the `email-services/send-pre-order-email` axios call and comment in the `email-services/send-order-confirmation-email` call.